Born: November 11, 1986

 Victor reaggravated the calf injury in training camp during the summer of 2015 and was unable to get back on the field until 2016.
 On Opening Day, he caught the game-winning touchdown pass against the Cowboys—finishing off the score with an especially vigorous version of his trademark celebratory dance.
 The NFL later fined him for excessive celebrating.

 Victor managed to stay healthy most of the season, appearing in 15 games and catching 39 passes..
 The Giants made the playoffs, and Victor caught one pass in a loss to the Packers.
 It would be his final reception as a Giant.
-The organization released him after the season and he signed with the Cleveland Browns, where fans hope he can team with fellow newcomer Kenny Britt to provide a powerful one-two pass-catching punch.
+The organization released him after the season and he signed with the Cleveland Browns, but did not play another down in the NFL due to injury.